-The LIS3DH 3-axis XYZ accelerometer is in the dead center of the board and you can use it to detect tilt, gravity, motion, as well as 'tap' and 'double tap' strikes on the board.
-The LIS3DH is connected to an internal I2C pinset (not the same as the ones on the pads) and has an optional interrupt output on digital pin #36
+The LIS3DH 3-axis XYZ accelerometer can be used to detect tilt, gravity, motion, as well as 'tap' and 'double tap' strikes on the board.
+The LIS3DH is connected to an internal I2C pinset (not the same as the ones on the pads) and has an optional interrupt output on digital pin D24.